google/silifuzz/README.md

 instructions into a snapshots with no end states, adds end states to snapshots and finally packages snapshots into a sharded relocatable snap corpus.

 Currently this runs as a non-restartable process on a single host and everything is put into memory so the size of corpus that can be handled is limited by available memory of the host.
-Since end states are generated on the hosts, the resulting corpus is single architecture.
+Since end states are generated on the host, the resulting corpus is single architecture.

 ## Frequently asked questions